daniel-gallagher/cuckoo-autoinstall/README.md

 Steps that need to take place after running script:

--Build sandbox VMs
+-Build sandbox VMs in KVM

--Modify configuration for new sandbox VMs
+-Modify Cuckoo conf files for new sandbox VMs

 -Create user/pass for web portal
 ```